 - Heart problems (death, heart attack, arrhythmias) - Lung problems (pneumonia, wheezing) - Blood clots (stroke, clots in leg veins or lungs) - Drug reactions (also possible with local anaesthetic) - Chipped teeth - Other unforeseen risks

-You will meet the anaesthetist before your operation and have the chance to ask any additional questions.
+You will meet the anaesthetist before your operation and have the chance to discuss these further.

 How much of my thyroid will be removed?